imrafaelmerino/JIO/README.md

 ```

-A few important points to note:

-- Using `Instant.now()` directly all around your code is not a good practice as it introduces a side effect.
-It's better
+Noteworthy points:

+- **Clocks**: In modern programming, managing time is critical, and using `Instant.now()` directly throughout your code
+  can introduce side effects.
+We advocate using clocks, represented by the `clock` instance in our `SignupService`.
+A
-  to use clocks, as I'll explain later.
-Think of a clock as a functional alternative to the widespread use
+  clock is a functional alternative to the widespread use of `Instant.now()`.
+It provides better control and makes your
-  of `Instant.now()`.

-- The `par` constructor from the `JsObjExp` expression ensures that all the operations are performed in
-  parallel: `countUsers`, `normalizeAddresses`, and `persistMongo`.
-If you want to execute them sequentially, simply
-  use `JsObjExp.seq` instead.

-- The `recover` functions provide an alternative value to be returned in case of any errors (-1 for `countUsers` and an
-  empty array for `normalizeAddresses`, according to the specifications).

-- `IfElseExp` is just a conditional expression, where the consequence is evaluated if the predicate is true, and the
-  alternative if the predicate is false.

-- `PairExp` is another expression that computes a tuple of two elements.
-Since we want to send the email after
-  persisting successfully the user in the LDAP, we use the `seq` constructor.
-The `par` constructor would run both
-  operations in parallel.

-- `debugEach` is like magic.
-Contextual logging is a piece of cake with JIO and you can get all the information
-  as you will see just registering the extension Debugger in your test.
-It uses JFR and send events whenever a
-  computation happens.
+  code more predictable.

+- **JsObjExp**: The `JsObjExp` expression is highly expressive when building JSON objects.
+It allows us to define the
+  structure of the resulting JSON object in a clear and declarative manner.
+In our code, we use it to construct a JSON
+  object with multiple key-value pairs, each representing a specific piece of
+  information (`"number_users"`, `"id"`, `"addresses"`, `"timestamp"`, etc.).
+This approach simplifies the creation of
+  complex JSON structures and enhances code readability.

+- Error handling is handled gracefully with the `recover` functions, providing alternative values (e.g., -1
+  for `countUsers`) in case of errors.

+- **IfElseExp**: The `IfElseExp` expression is a clear and concise way to handle conditional logic.
+It enables us to
+  specify the consequence and alternative branches based on a predicate (`existsInLDAP.apply(email)` in this case).
+This
+  expressiveness makes it evident that if the user exists in LDAP, we succeed with an ID, otherwise, we perform a
+  sequence of operations using `PairExp`.
+It enhances the readability of the code, making it easy to understand the
+  branching logic.

+- **PairExp**: The `PairExp` expression simplifies the creation of tuples or pairs of values.
+In our case, we
+  use `PairExp.seq` to execute two operations (`persistLDAP.apply(user)` and `sendEmail.apply(user)`) sequentially and
+  obtain a pair result.
+This expressive construct encapsulates the idea of combining two operations into a sequence and
+  mapping the result to an ID, making the code more self-explanatory.

+- **debugEach**: Debugging is an essential part of software development, and contextual logging is a powerful tool for
+  diagnosing issues.
+JIO simplifies debugging with its `debug` and `debugEach` methods, which allows you to log
+  information at various points in your code effortlessly.
+In our `SignupService`, we utilize `debugEach(email)` to
+  provide context-specific logging for the email variable.
+This aids in understanding the flow of data and helps
+  pinpoint any potential problems.

+- **JFR (Java Flight Recorder)**: JIO leverages JFR for logging purposes.
+This choice offers several advantages.
+First,
+  it's Java-native, which means it seamlessly integrates with the Java ecosystem, ensuring compatibility and
+  performance.
+Second, it avoids the complexities and potential conflicts associated with using external logging
+  libraries, of which there are many in the Java landscape.
+By relying on JFR, we maintain a lightweight and efficient
+  approach to logging that is both reliable and highly effective.

-- `IO` class is the most important one in JIO.
-You'll learn how to use it in the next section.
+- The backbone of JIO is the `IO` class, a versatile type that we'll explore further in the next section.

-Since Lambdas are just functions, it's really simple to test the previous code.
-For now, let's just return constants,
-but with jio-test you can create more elaborated stubs (from generators, with delays, simulating errors, you name it!).
+### Testing the Signup Service with JIO

+JIO offers an elegant and efficient approach to testing, especially when it comes to working with lambdas.
+It eliminates
+the need for external libraries like Mockito, making your testing experience smoother and more expressive.

+### Simplified Lambda Testing

+In your test class, JIO allows you to implement lambda functions directly.
+This approach enables you to tailor the
+behavior of each lambda to your specific test scenario, making your tests highly adaptable and expressive.

+Let's see how to test the `SignupService` using JIO:

 ```code